justinjest/python-essentials/lessons/04Data Wrangling and Aggregation.md

 1. Data Selection: Indexing and slicing DataFrames.
 2. Data Aggregation: Grouping data using `groupby()` and aggregation functions like `sum()`, `mean()`, `count()`.
 3. Merging and Joining: Combining multiple DataFrames with `merge()` and `join()`.
+4. Data Transformation: How to modify an existing DataFrame.
+5. Some useful utility methods.

 ---